drjparry/IwoCalculator/README.md

 ## Notes on test

-surge site: earthy-horn.surge.sh
+surge site: discreet-place.surge.sh

+I completed this in two 2hr sessions.
 I managed to finish the basic functionality.
 Unfortunately I didn't have time to style it properly.
 I mostly TDD'ed as you can see in the commits but as I ran out of time I focused on finishing the basic funtionality as under 'Evaluation' you stated 'testing knowledge' which I had already shown and but to focus on the maximum number of functionalities.

 I believe I've shown a nice separation of concerns, howver, there is plently I would improve given more time.